 Live keeps the audio and MIDI you have recorded in sync, even when you later decide on a different song tempo.
 In fact, Live allows you to change the tempo at any time before, after and even during recording.
 You could, for instance, cheat a bit by turning down the tempo to record a technically difficult part, and pull it up again afterwards.

 It is important to record in sync to make sure everything will later play in sync .

 The easiest way to record in sync is to play along with or to use the built-in metronome, which is activated via its Control Bar switch and will begin ticking when the Play button is pressed or a clip is launched.

 To adjust the metronome volume, use the mixer’s Preview Volume knob.

 Notice that Live’s metrical interpretation of the material in a clip can be edited, at any time, using Warp Markers.
 Warp Markers can be used to fix timing errors and to change the groove or feel of your audio or MIDI recordings.
 Using Warp Markers, you can fix things that would otherwise require complicated editing or could not be done at all.

 16.5 Recording Quantized MIDI Notes

 If you will be recording MIDI, you have the option of automatically quantizing MIDI notes while recording.
 The Record Quantization chooser in the Edit menu allows selecting the meter subdivisions with which your recorded notes will align.
-When recording into Session slots or into the Arrangement, record quantization is an independent step in Live’s Undo history.
+When recording into the Arrangement, record quantization is an independent step in Live’s Undo history.
 This means that if, for example, you recorded with Record Quantization set to “Eighth Note Triplet Quantization“ and then changed your mind, using the Edit menu’s Undo command would undo only the quantization and leave your recording otherwise intact.